Cort v. Ash: Background

 The District Court held that the criminal penalties of the federal statute did not include any private cause of action, and granted summary judgment for the defendant.
 The plaintiff appealed.
-The United States Court of Appeals for the Third Circuit reversed, holding that because the plaintiff sought money damages for the corporation, that a private cause of action was proper.
+The United States Court of Appeals for the Third Circuit reversed, holding that "a private cause of action, whether brought by a citizen to secure injunctive relief or by a stockholder to secure injunctive or derivative damage relief is proper to remedy a violation of §610".

-Issue
+Question

 Could the court properly assume a private cause of action for damages against corporate directors under 18 U.S.C. § 610?

 Decision

-Justice William J. Brennan wrote for a unanimous Court.
+William J. Brennan wrote for a unanimous Court.
 He found that because § 610 was a criminal statute, and because at the time suit was filed, there was no provision for civil enforcement of the statute, there was no need to imply a private cause of action.

 Furthermore, a statute enacted in 1974 amended the Federal Election Campaign Act to create the Federal Election Commission, which was granted primary jurisdiction over such complaints.
 Because of this intervening law, the Court chose to apply the law which was in effect at the time the case was commenced.
+It comes from United States v.
+Schooner Peggy (1801) and was reaffirmed in Bradley v.
+Richmond School Board (1974).

 Brennan also laid out four factors for determining when a cause of action should be implied from a statute: